mpkrass7/m_pkfire/content/post/2022-02-05-rolling-stone-top-500/index.md

 ### Update 6/27/22

 Someone created a Spotify playlist of the Rolling Stone Top 500.
 Why might this be important?
 Because the [Spotify API](https://developer.spotify.com/) is absolutely excellent.
-First it's incredibly easy to pull data for a given playlist and secondly there is much more full information on available.
+First it's incredibly easy to pull data for a given playlist and secondly there is much more full information available.
 Stay tuned for more Rolling Stone Top 500 posts ;)

-Get the new and improved dataset [here](spotify_music_output.csv)
+Get the new and improved dataset [here](spotify_music_output.csv).